SummaryRead the full fact sheet

 Mental health first aid training in Australia

-Mental health first aid is a universal program developed in Australia and available in 23 countries.
-Training is offered in Australia by instructors accredited by Mental Health First Aid Australia who develop, evaluate and disseminate the course.
-Courses cover:
+Mental health first aid is a universal program developed in Australia and available in over 25 countries.
+Training is offered in Australia by instructors accredited by who develop, evaluate and run the courses.

 Know the signs